CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

 ## Task 1: Restore the AdventureWorks sample database into Azure SQL Managed instance - Azure Arc Using Kubectl

 Migrating an existing SQL database from a SQL Server to Azure Arc enabled SQL MI is very simple.
-All you have to do is to take a backup from your existing SQL Server, and then restore that backup to SQL MI.
+All you have to do is to take a backup from your existing SQL Server and then restore that backup to SQL MI.

-Now let's restore the sample backup file i.e AdventureWorks backup (.bak) into your Azure SQL Managed instance container using Kubectl commands.
+Now let's restore the sample backup file i.e. AdventureWorks backup (.bak) into your Azure SQL Managed instance container using Kubectl commands.

 1. Launch a **Command Prompt** window from the desktop of your JumpVM if you have already closed the existing one.